domialex/Sidekick/README.md

 If you used [POE-TradeMacro](https://github.com/PoE-TradeMacro/POE-TradeMacro), it's the same idea.

-Sidekick should be able to price check a lot of items now, the idea is to eventually be able to modify your search on-the-fly and configure which attributes are selected by default depending on the item type.
+Sidekick should be able to price check almost every item, the idea is to eventually be able to modify your search on-the-fly and configure which attributes are selected by default depending on the item type.

 **Enjoy!**